ghurel-rh/servicemesh-2-rhsso-examples/approach_2/README.md

 ```

 ## Test the OIDC redirection workflow to access bookinfo
-In a browser, open https://istio-ingressgateway-istio-system.apps.<CLUSTERNAME>.<BASEDOMAIN>/productpage .
+In a browser, in a private navigation mode, open https://istio-ingressgateway-istio-system.apps.<CLUSTERNAME>.<BASEDOMAIN>/productpage .
 You are redirected to our RHSSO, and if you authenticate using `localuser:localuser` you are then successfully redirected to the `bookinfo` application.